Applied Sociology Program

 The Nonprofit Leadership Alliance requires that a formal qualifying exam be successfully completed.
 DSU students that complete all of the prescribed requirements will be recommended by the DSU Nonprofit Campus Director and reviewed by the NLA Assessment Board for approval.

-Do students need to find their own internships to get the 300-hour practicum/internship hours or will DSU provide the connection?
+Do students need to find their own internships to get the 300-hour practicum/internship hours or will UT provide the connection?

 Will we accept transfer practicum hours?